updated on:

 Here's how well-known SaaS companies defined their North Star Metrics:

-• For Medium its total time spent reading
+• For Medium, it's total time spent reading

 • For Slack - messages sent within the organization